Use cases

 Cost and staffing pressure

-Hour totals roll up into cost estimates and staffing pressure indicators that school leaders can review before the year is approved.
+Hour totals can roll up into cost estimates and staffing-pressure indicators for leadership review before the year plan is approved.

-1. Import or enter teacher contracts, availability, and skills once, at the start of the year.
+1. Import or enter teacher contracts, availability, skills, and load limits at the start of planning.

-2. Allocate courses, groups, and hours in the year plan, with workload limits enforced as you go.
+2. Allocate courses, groups, and hours in the year plan while workload panels show pressure.

-3. Review workload panels with teachers and adjust before timetable generation.
+3. Review proposed hours with teachers and leadership before timetable generation.

-5. Manage daily changes — absences, substitutions, one-off events — against the same workload model, with audit logs and recovery.
+5. Manage absences, substitutions, one-off events, and recovery against the same workload model.

 Questions about workload planning